An arrhythmia is an abnormal heart beat which is continuously irregular with no pattern to it at all.

 It is important to talk to your doctor if you have symptoms of atrial fibrillation.

-In addition to a careful history and clinical exam, patients will usually have an ECG and ultrasound examination of the heart.
+In addition to a careful history and clinical exam, patients will usually have an ECG and ultrasound examination (echocardiogram) of the heart.
 Sometimes a coronary angiogram will be considered if there are symptoms suggesting angina or associated breathlessness.
+You may need other tests to help dignose your AF, which include: 24 hour ECG recording (Hotler Monitor), exercise ECG, cardiac event recorder or EP study.

 The first step when someone develops atrial fibrillation or AFib is to look for any underlying cause or precipitating factors.
 The history may reveal a background of high blood pressure, heart valve disease or coronary artery disease.